ericleasemorgan/reader-sentences/README.md

 	./bin/carrel2sentences.py author-homer-gutenberg

-At the is stage, it is quite likely will have missing Python modules.
+At the is stage, it is quite likely there will be missing Python modules.
 Do you best to install them.

-The next step is vectorized ("index") the sentences:
+The next step is to vectorize ("index") the sentences:

 	./bin/vectorize.py author-homer-gutenberg

 Again, it is quite likely you will have missing Python modules and/or you will have missing HuggingFace models.
 Do your best to install the modules.
-To resolve the issues with HuggingFace model, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" with the token's value.
-Repeat the previous step.
-Please be patient; this step is computationally expensive.
+To resolve the issues with the HuggingFace model, create a HuggingFace account, get a HuggingFace token, and create an environment variable with the name "HF_TOKEN" with the token's value.
+Repeat the previous step, and please be patient; this step is computationally expensive.

 Once you get this far, you can query the database of sentences.
 The following command queries the study carrel named "author-homer-gutenberg" for the word "hector" and returns thirty-two sentences:

 	./bin/search.sh author-homer-gutenberg hector 32

-The result ought be a paragraph sixteen sentences long.
+The result ought be a paragraph thirty-two sentences long.
 Each sentece ought to allude to Hector in some way, shape, or form.

-One way to make more sense of the long paragraph is to divide into smaller paragraphs, like this:
+One way to make more sense of the long paragraph is to divide it into smaller paragraphs, like this:

 	./bin/format.sh